CDVyhlidal/Cactus/README.md

 ## Updating Files In The Platforms folder

-If you update any files in your Platforms folder, then uncheck the **`Last Ran`** box from the corresponding entry, and run it again.
+If you update any files in your Platforms folder, then uncheck the **`Last Ran`** box from the corresponding platform, and run it again.
 This will cause Cactus to re-install the files with the new ones.